 We’ve been conditioned to believe in the myth of the survival of the fittest: In this view, each one of us struggles against all the others for scarce resources.
-The strongest ones survive and pass on their genes, while the weak lose and die out.
-Outside of our family environment, this way of thinking seems to be reflected in in everything we do.
+The strongest ones survive and pass on their genes, while the weak loose and die out.
+Outside of our family environment, this way of thinking seems to be reflected in every interaction in our so-called civilised society.

 To resolve the greatest challenges of our time, we need a fresh new modus-operandi which starts from a sharing and collaborative endeavour.

-Hacking-along means moving away from competition embedded in scarcity, towards collaborating in creating abundance.
+People Hacking-along are moving away from a competition mindset embedded in scarcity, and aim towards collaborating at the local and global level in creating a mindset of abundance.

-An hack-along is prescriptively non-prescriptive, so it is quite difficult to give a straight answer to this question.
+An hack-along is a prescriptively non-prescriptive event, so it is quite difficult to give a straight answer to this question.

-Participants follow their bliss and are not bound to any pre-requisite rules they did not choose for.
+Participants are not bound to any pre-requisite rules they did not choose for.

-There is however an experimented list of patters that participant have successfully used, so we can list a few here for you to pick up.
+There is however an experimented list of "patterns" that participant have successfully used in the past.
+This handbook functions as a repository of these patterns for you to explore and to pick up.
 Every person, groups and locations running an hack-along chooses which patterns to adopt, or can propose new ones.

 Consent over Consensus: we don't need to agree on everything.
 If 49% disagrees on something, they shouldn't be forced to do it because "the majority" wants the opposite.
 Consent means you allow other people to go on with their idea, because you don't have any blocking objection.
 Non-coercive: no-one can tell participants what to do and when, unless they consent to that.